robbert-vdh/yabridge/README.md

 Aside from that, these are some known caveats:

-- Plugins by **KiloHearts** have file descriptor leaks when esync is enabled, causing Wine and yabridge to eventually stop working after the system hits the open file limit.
-This sadly cannot be fixed in yabridge.
-Simply unset `WINEESYNC` while using yabridge or switch to using _fsync_ if this is an issue.
 - Most recent **iZotope** plugins don't have a functional GUI in a typical out of the box Wine setup because of missing dependencies.
 Please let me know if you know which dependencies are needed for these plugins to render correctly.
-- MIDI key labels (for use with drum machines and multisamplers) will not be updated once the plugin has finished loading since there's no way to tell that they have been updated by the plugin.
-Right now simply deactivating and reactivating the plugin will cause these labels to be updated.
+- MIDI key labels (commonly used for drum machines and multisamplers) will not be updated after the host first asks for them since VST 2.4 has no way to let the host know that those labels have been updated.
+Deactivating and reactivating the plugin will cause these labels to be updated again for the current patch.

-There are also some VST2.X extension features that have not been implemented yet because I haven't needed them myself.
+There are also some VST2.X extension features that have not been implemented yet because I haven't seen them used.
 Let me know if you need any of these features for a certain plugin or VST host:

 - SysEx messages.
 In addition to MIDI, VST 2.4 also supports SysEx.
 I don't know of any hosts or plugins that use this, but please let me know if this is